marjiasdk/marjiasdk/README.md

 <h2 align="left">Marjia Siddik</h2>

 <h3 align="left">About Me:</h3>
-<p>hi! my name is marjia and i am a first year computer science student at Dublin City University.</p> <br>
+<p>Hi!
+My name is Marjia and I am a first year computer science student at Dublin City University.</p>
-<p>here you will find public repositories for solutions to competitive programming sites such as 'Kattis' and 'Leetcode'.</p>
+<p>Here you will find public repositories for solutions to competitive programming sites such as 'Kattis' and 'Leetcode'.</p>

 <h3 align="left">Languages and Tools:</h3>